 The remaining paid plans build upon the basic features you get in the free plan and, of course, offer you a more convenient way to run your business.

-This includes getting a custom domain name, removing the Square ads from your site, access to unlimited storage, and more site customization options.
+This includes getting a custom domain name, removing the Square ads from your site, and more site customization options.
 Here’s what else you’ll unlock:

-The Premium plan enables you to fully customize the features and functionality you need for your online operation.
-The price per month depends on what you need, so you’ll have to talk to Square Online directly about that.
+The paid plans enable you to fully customize the features and functionality you need for your online operation.
+The monthly price depends on what you need, so we advise you to visit Square Online’s pricing page to see which plan will best serve your needs.

 Overall, Square Online has a good selection of e-commerce tools to enable small and growing businesses to run as efficiently as possible.
 It’s definitely ideal for a side-hustle or small business just starting out due to the range of e-commerce functionality for the low price tag.